vlouf/AMOS_2020/01 - Introduction/README.md

 The introduction will cover the following three topics.

 - Principles of radar meteorology
+- Introduction to reflectivity and rain retrieval
+- Datasets and products
-- Exploring radar data in Python
+- Python tools
-- Observations in the real world: artefacts
+- Nonmeteorological returns and artefacts